visionof2030-pixel/ExamAI/README.md

             "english-language-name": "English",
             "english-language-desc": "Questions in English",
             "instant-review-title": "Instant Review for All Options",
-            "instant-review-trigger": "Click here to show instant review for all options" };
+            "instant-review-trigger": "Click here to show instant review for all options", "pdf-details-title": "Specify Content Details",
+            "pdf-details-subtitle": "You can specify a specific range from the file to analyze.
+Leave fields empty to analyze the entire file.", "pages-tab-text": "Pages",
+            "units-tab-text": "Units",
+            "topics-tab-text": "Topics",
+            "page-range-label": "Page Range",
+            "page-range-hint": "Leave fields empty to analyze all pages.
+Enter page numbers only.", "specific-pages-label": "Specific Pages",
+            "specific-pages-hint": "You can specify specific pages using commas and hyphens for ranges.", "units-list-label": "Required Units",
+            "units-list-hint": "List the main headings of units or chapters you want to focus on.", "topics-list-label": "Required Topics",
+            "topics-list-hint": "List the specific topics or concepts you want to focus on in the analysis."
+        };

         // تحويل اللغة